Plumbing & Drainage

 Preparation of drainage plans, on-site sewerage facilities designs and as-constructed plans

-The Hydraulic Services Unit Design Section no longer prepares drainage design plans or commercial as-constructed drawings.
-However, there are a number of locals companies that provide this service and can be found under Drafting Services in the Yellow Pages.
-For more information on when you need a drainage plan and the relevant requirements see our useful Drainage Plan Requirements factsheet.
+The Hydraulic and Building Services Unit does not prepare drainage design plans, commercial as-constructed drawings or on-site sewerage facilities designs/reports.
+However, there are a number of local companies that provide this service and can be found in the Yellow Pages.
+For more information on when you need a drainage plan and the relevant requirements see our useful Drainage Plan Requirements information sheet.

-The Hydraulic and Building Services Unit however, does provide the following professional services at a competitive price.
+The Hydraulic and Building Services Unit however, does provide the following professional services:

-- Supply a consultancy service for plumbing and drainage designs.
+- Supply a consultancy service for plumbing and drainage related issues.